humberto-ortiz/pelican-test/content/pages/vita.md

     2019 (Version v2019.06.1).
 Zenodo. <http://doi.org/10.5281/zenodo.3246985>

 ## Invited Talks

+1. **Ortiz-Zuazaga, Humberto** (2020): Detection of Anomalies in Network Traffic.
+Online seminar for Women in Cybersecurity, University of Puerto Rico , Bayamon Campus.
+Puerto Rico, September 17, 2020.

 1. **Ortiz-Zuazaga, Humberto** (2019): A short introduction to LaTeX.
 Workshop (based on [material by Andre